12 Welding Tips for Beginners: Master Arc Welding Basics

 • Rotate the part or re-clamp to put the joint in a more favorable welding position when possible.

-• Use supports or fixtures to stabilize small parts; a jig can improve repeatability and quality.
+• Use supports or fixtures to stabilize small parts.
+A jig can improve repeatability and quality.
 See also my beginner home welding setup.

 For beginners, practice flat and horizontal welding first.
 Vertical and overhead require additional control and are better learned after mastering puddle control and travel speed.